 Discussion: Once a device has finished sending Message and Unformatted Next Pages, it is required to send Null Message Pages until its link partner is done as well.
-A Null Message Page is defined as a Message Page that contains the Null Message code 0 0 0 0 0 0 0 0 0 0 0 1 (bits M[10:0]).
+A Null Message Page is defined as a Message Page that contains the Null Message code $0\ 0\ 0\ 0\ 0\ 0\ 0\ 0\ 0\ 1$ (bits M[10:0]).
 This test is designed to verify that once the device under test completes its transmission of Message and Unformatted Pages, it sends out valid Null Message Pages until its link partner is done as well.
 Alternatively, a device may solely transmit Next Pages containing Null Message codes.
 This would allow a device with no Next Page data to transmit to still receive Next Page information from its link partner.

-Test Setup: Using Cat 5 cords, connect the DUT and the Traffic Generator to the Line Monitor such that the traffic generator's signaling will be seen by the DUT's receiver.
+Test Setup: Using Cat 6 cables, connect the DUT and the Traffic Generator to the Line Monitor such that the traffic generator's signaling will be seen by the DUT's receiver.
 Terminate the DUT's transmit channel with a $100\Omega$ line termination.

-DUT is an unmanaged PHY and the tester controls Next Page exchange:

-Part A: Send More Next Pages than DUT has to transmit
+DUT is an unmanaged PHY and the tester controls Next Page exchange: Part a: Send More Next Pages than DUT has to transmit: